So I’ve looked back at my list from yesterday as I tried to work out how to start the week:

 One of our project maintainers had dropped in the WSO channel to mention this was an issue - that’s a faily solid prod.
 There’s no direct revenue growth attached to it, but the health of the community relies on active healthy projects.
 I’ve also got to get the board cleared up - every hanging ticket is extra noise that I (and others) have to process every time we look at it …

-At least edit that page on the staging server.
-I’ve also saved an HTML copy into the staticpages view directory that will move the ticket from ready to in progress on the waffle board:
+At least I’ve managed to edit that page on the staging server.
+I’ve also saved an HTML copy into the staticpages view directory that will move the ticket from ‘ready’ to 'in progress’ on the waffle board: